JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 The presence or absence of "additionalProperties": False in generated JSON schemas seems...irregular

+The model name in Distortion can be of infinite length

 ### questionable

 Why does lens distortion uniquely require at least one element in a clip?